-- CDFA will treat residential citrus host plants within a 400-meter buffer surrounding commercial citrus groves if the growers are conducting coordinated treatments in 90 percent of the designated Psyllid Management Area and if ACP have been detected within one mile of the commercial citrus groves within one year. - The exception is Imperial County, which has fewer residential properties, and therefore residential citrus host plants will be treated within 800 meters of commercial citrus. - A NOT will be issued. - A public meeting will be held at least once per year.
+- CDFA will treat residential citrus host plants within a 400-meter buffer (except for Imperial County) surrounding commercial citrus groves if the following conditions are met: - The growers have conducted coordinated treatments in 90 percent of the designated Psyllid Management Area (PMA) for two of three past treatment periods; however, PMAs that have not participated in areawide buffer treatment in the past can still participate if they meet the 90 percent coordinated treatment rate during the most recent treatment period; and - ACP have been detected within one mile of the commercial citrus groves within one year. - In Imperial County, which has fewer residential properties near or adjacent to commercial citrus, residential citrus host plants will be treated within 800 meters of commercial citrus if the above conditions are met. - A NOT will be issued. - A public meeting will be held at least once per year.